SLU-INTEGRATED-CONFEDERACY/SLU-CIS-NLP/Pangasinan - Almonte et al/README.md

 ## 🗃️ Project Metadata

-Each lexicon entry contains standardized fields to maintain organization and consistency[cite: 29].
+Each lexicon entry contains standardized fields to maintain organization and consistency.

 | Attribute | Description |
 | :--- | :--- |